vottri/Azure-DevOps/Deploy_a_sample_.NET_web_app_on_Windows_Server_using_AzureDevOps.md

 ![cd3](https://raw.githubusercontent.com/vottri/Azure-DevOps/main/images1/cd3.png)

-Give your release pipeline a name, then in the "Artifact" session, click "Add".
+Give your release pipeline a name, then in the **Artifacts** section, click "Add" to add the artifacts from your build Pipeline to this Release.

 ![cd4](https://raw.githubusercontent.com/vottri/Azure-DevOps/main/images1/cd4.png)